 This image is also perceived externally, as the work of the staff is valued and supported by a shared and innovative corporate culture, thanks to the use of appropriate technologies.

-This value will be conveyed to consumers both through communication and marketing and by coming into contact with the Support and Customer Care services.
+This value will be conveyed to consumers both through corporate communication strategy and by coming into contact with the Support and Customer Care services.

 Corporate communication support: Helpdesk and Customer Service